Subarashii-no-Fansub/jekyll-now/_posts/2016-01-17-Making-a-Torrent-file.md

 ---
 layout: post
-title: Do a Torrent file
+title: Making a Torrent file
 ---
 I use the package ```transmission-create```, available with ```transmission-cli```.
 I don't use ```mktorrent``` because ```transmission-create``` automatically choose the best conf for size piece.